flightshunt/pro-assignment2-c4bf0/content/pages/index.md

         image: /images/AdobeStock_15507297.jpeg
         image_alt: App user profile preview
         content: >
           Get the grades you need with our report writing service.
-Our talented writers can help you with your next academic report.
+Whether you are looking for a technical report, business report, or analytical report, our experts can help you write a report that guarantees good grades.
         actions:
           - label: Get Started
             url: /contact